Revolutionary-Games/Thrive/doc/style_guide.md

 - You should follow general GUI standards in designing UI.
 Use widgets that are meant for whatever kind of interaction you are designing.

-- We have rewritten several controls to workaround Godot bugs or limits, and add custom features.
+- We have rewritten several controls to workaround Godot bugs or limitations, and add custom features.
 All these rewritten controls are placed in "res://src/gui_common/".
 Currently there are `CustomCheckBox`, `CustomDialog`,  `CustomConfirmationDialog`, `ErrorDialog`,